Narimm/OpenVPMS/src/doc/readme.txt

   > mysql -u admin -p < createdb.sql
   > mysql -u admin -p openvpms < db.sql

-  NOTE: replace 'admin' with a user that has administrator priviledges in MySQL
+  NOTE: replace 'admin' with a user that has administrator privileges in MySQL.

   Next, run the 'dataload' script.
 This provides two options, 'base' and 'setup'.
 The former loads a base database setup in preparation for data